skuid/skuid-labs/experiments/snippets/csvUpload/README.md

 Adding data to your application is often best facilitated with some "data import" function.
 Skuid does not include a solution for this problem "out of the box", but the functionality can be developed by extending Skuid with the [PapaParse javascript library](https://www.papaparse.com/).

 The page below allows the following:
-1. Using Skuid File Upload component - select a CSV file and brings it into client side memory  (As as field on a UI Only model)
+- Using Skuid File Upload component - select a CSV file and brings it into client side memory  (As as field on a UI Only model)
-2. Use a snippet (that extends PapaParse) to attempt to move field data from the CSV into rows of a second model.
+- Use a snippet (that extends PapaParse) to move field data into new rows of a second model.

     In the example page - the target model is a UI Only model, but it could be connected to any data source.
 And once the model rows have been created from the parsed CSV data - you could use normal Skuid actions to save them to your data source (depending on the volume limits for CRUD operations within the data source).

-Additional notes:
+## Additional notes:

 1. You will need to [download the PapaParse library](https://www.papaparse.com/) and host it as a static resource or file.
 And refer to that file as an external resource in the Javascript resources of your page.

 2. The sample uses a dataset retrieved from [Mockaroo](https://mockaroo.com/0c45cb80).
-This is a great sample data tool.
+A great sample data generation tool.

 ## Instructions
 - V2 Page API Used